DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 2.md

 ### **Explanation:**

-- In this example, we demonstrate two methods of importing the `Counter` smart contract: from a local file and from an external account.
+In this example, we show two ways to import the Counter smart contract:

+- From a local file on your computer.
+- From another account on the blockchain (identified by its address).

-- By importing, we gain access to all the features of the imported contract without needing to start from scratch.
+By using import, you gain access to all the features of the imported contract without writing all that code yourself.
+It's like having a whole new set of tools at your disposal!

 ### **Put it to the Test:**